 During the Great Depression, American gangsters such as John Dillinger, Ma Barker, and Bonnie and Clyde roamed the nation, holding up banks and killing police officers.
 It became known as the “Public Enemy Era,” and led to the formation of the Federal Bureau of Investigation.
 It also led to a new chapter in stamp history.

-The law called for a $200 fee to own any of the mentioned firearms – a hefty fee during the Great Depression!
+The Firearms Act wasn’t designed to control all firearms, but rather those used by organized crime, such as “Tommy guns” (named after Thompson submachine guns), sawed-off shot guns and rifles, and other concealable weapons (handguns were included in the original draft, but later removed).
+It also included any gun with a silencer or muffler attached.
+The law called for a $200 fee (equal to over $4,000 today) to own any of the mentioned firearms – a hefty fee during the Great Depression.
 Payment of this fee was recorded with a revenue stamp.

 In 1938, Congress modified the law to include firearms that had a legitimate use, such as hunting.
 One example was the “Marble Game Getter,” a short .22/.410 caliber sporting gun.
 The fee for weapons such as the Game Getter was dropped to one dollar.

-Firearms Transfer Tax Stamps are still in use today!
+Firearms Transfer Tax Stamps are still in use today.
 However, since 1990 they haven’t had serial numbers printed on them and aren’t sold to the public in mint condition to avoid fraudulent misuse.